Selling Your Vehicle

 A vehicle's odometer has recorded the number of miles driven.
-If the vehicle sold is 9 years or newer, a statement indicating the number of miles must be given to the buyer, and it must be correct.
+If the vehicle sold is model year 2011 or newer, a statement indicating the number of miles must be given to the buyer, and it must be correct.

 There is an odometer statement on the back of the Iowa Certificate of Title in the assignment area.
 The seller completes the odometer reading (no tenths of miles) in dark ink.
 Titles with an area for a mileage reading must be completed and a separate odometer statement will not be accepted in its place.
 Be careful when filling in the mileage because an alteration may require a replacement title.
 The signature and printed name of the seller is required as well as the signature and printed name of the buyer in dark ink.
 If there is no odometer statement on the back of the Iowa title, one can be obtained from the county treasurer or the dealer who is buying the vehicle.

 If the odometer does not show the correct mileage, check the correct boxes on the form that state the reason the mileage is not actual.

 If the vehicle sold is 7 years old or newer, a damage disclosure statement is required to be completed for all motor vehicles except: